 Background: All employees complete a CORI and have no disqualifying offenses*

 Job Summary: The primary function of this position is to provide administrative support and coordination for programs and operations of the Church and the Congregation.
 The Office & Facilities Administrator is the face, voice, and welcome of First Church to many people in the congregation and the community at large.

 The Administrator is supervised by and works closely with the Minister.
 The Administrator also works closely with other Church staff, the Treasurer, the chair of the Building and Grounds Committee, the Capital Campaign, and the Building Use Liaison(s).
 The Administrator also interacts with staff of KidsArts (weekday program renting First Church facility) and the cleaning contractor.

-Experience with Microsoft Office, Google Suite, Mac computers, the ability to upgrade and maintain a Wix-based website, ability to use MailChimp, skills in desktop publishing, ability to proofread and edit, ability to manage web-based thermostat and building access programs.
+Experience with Microsoft Office, Google Suite, Mac computers, the ability to upgrade and maintain a Wix-based website (although we are in the process of migrating our site to WordPress), ability to use MailChimp, skills in desktop publishing, ability to proofread and edit, ability to manage web-based thermostat and building access programs.